Effective dimension in some general metric spaces: Constructive dimension

 \section{Constructive dimension}

-In this section we take a first step in the effectivization of Hausdorff dimension by considering constructive dimension.
-We consider spaces that have computable nice covers (defined below).
-Computable nice covers have a flavor similar to computable metric spaces, although we conjecture they are incomparable to those.
+In this section we effectivize Hausdorff dimension by considering constructive dimension.
+We consider spaces that have computable nice covers (defined below) and define constructive dimension in them.

 Then we characterize constructive dimension in terms of Kolmogorov complexity using the concept of Kolmogorov complexity of $x\in X$ at precision $r\in \N$ inspired by \cite{DPSSF}.
-This characterization, together with the absolute stability and correspondence principle sketched below allows a full Theory of Information view of Hausdorff dimension in some general metric spaces.
+This characterization, together with the absolute stability proven below allows a full Theory of Information view of Hausdorff dimension in some general metric spaces.